Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

                     services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)
                         .AddMicrosoftIdentityWebApi(Configuration);

-     For the error observed on 'AddMicrosoftIdentityWebApi', add the NuGet package 'Microsoft.Identity.Web' to the prject and include the using statement for the same in Startup.cs.
+     For the error observed on 'AddMicrosoftIdentityWebApi', add the NuGet package 'Microsoft.Identity.Web' to the project and include the using statement for the same in Startup.cs.

      You can also delete the entire 'Extensions' folder from the service project as it is no longer needed.